What Is a Burn Injury Case?

 You suffered actual, quantifiable damages — medical expenses, lost income, pain and suffering — as a direct result of the at-fault party's breach.

-Types of Compensation in Burn Injury Lawyers Cases
+Types of Compensation in Burn Injury Cases

 Victims of burn injury injuries in Georgia and South Carolina can pursue two categories of damages: economic damages (quantifiable financial losses) and non-economic damages (quality-of-life impacts).
 There is no cap on compensatory damages in either state.